North American A-36: Design and development

 The first A-36A (42-83663) was rolled out of the NAA Inglewood plant in September 1942, rapidly going through flight testing with the first flight in October, with deliveries commencing soon after of the first production machines.
 The A-36A continued the use of nose-mounted .50 in machine guns along with wing armament of four .50 in caliber machine guns.
 The USAAF envisaged that the dive bomber would operate mainly at altitudes below 12000 ft and specified the use of a sea level-rated Allison V-1710-87, driving a 10 ft 9 in-diameter three bladed Curtiss-Electric propeller and delivering 1325 hp at 3000 ft.
 The main air scoop inlet was redesigned to become a fixed unit with a larger opening, replacing the earlier scoop which could be lowered into the airstream.
-In addition the A-36 carburetor air intake was later fitted with a tropical air filter to stop sand and grit being ingested into the engine.
+The A-36 carburetor air intake was later fitted with a tropical air filter to stop sand and grit being ingested into the engine.